sanikamal/tensorflow-AtoZ/README.md

 - **Epoch:** A full pass over the entire training dataset
 - **Forward pass:** The computation of output values from input
 - **Backward pass (backpropagation):** The calculation of internal variable adjustments according to the optimizer algorithm, starting from the output layer and working back through each layer to the input.
+- **Flattening:** The process of converting a 2d image into 1d vector
+- **ReLU:** An activation function that allows a model to solve nonlinear problems
+- **Softmax:** A function that provides probabilities for each possible output class
+- **Classification:** A machine learning model used for distinguishing among two or more output categories